Got to Have Your Love: Year-end charts

+Certifications

 Liberty X version

 In 2002, English-Irish music group Liberty X recorded "Got to Have Your Love" for their debut studio album, Thinking It Over (2002).
 It was one of three tracks to be recorded for the British version of the album, as it did not feature on the original edition, To Those Who Wait.
 The song was released on September 9, 2002, as the fourth single from the album and reached number two on the UK Singles Chart.
 It also charted at number eight in Ireland and number 12 in the Netherlands.